-Beyond that it is a marvellous cave, with probably the biggest chamber in Buchan and plenty of decoration.
+Beyond that it is a marvellous cave, with one of the biggest chambers in Buchan and plenty of decoration.
 A long trip if you go to the end and back (8ish hours including photography time).
-It ends in a tantalising rock fall which has never been passed despite many attempts!
+It ends in a tantalising rock fall which has never been passed despite many attempts.
 Access into Scrubby is only allowed with a trained Scrubby leader and unfortunately these are dwindling.
-RATING 3.5 due to roof sniff, length, and the torturous ‘Trogs Wallow which is 200m of energy sapping thick gloopy thigh deep mud’.
+RATING 3.5 due to roof sniff, length, and the torturous ‘Trogs Wallow’ which is 200m of energy sapping thick gloopy thigh deep mud.

-In Wyatts.
-Small cave, which was the sight or Buchan’s only serious cave rescue, many years ago when a scout was given bad directions by the leader and had a serious fall, complicatd by heavy rain and fear of rising water.
+In Wyatt’s reserve over the road from the Potholes.
+This is a small cave, which was the site of Buchan’s only serious cave rescue, many years ago when a scout was given bad directions by the leader and had a serious fall, complicated by heavy rain and fear of rising water.
 Rating: Not known.

-However digging by various parties continues, especially seeking another way into Elk River Cave, and once you walk around the Potholes you will see the potential, with the number of blind dolines and caves too tight to enter – hundreds of them!!
-At the time of writing (June 2013) the VLCT had found and were pushing a dig with a strong draft coming out of it, placed DIRECTLY above the projected Elk River streamway as mapped by the divers.
-VLCT reported that the cave depth was 70m and that it is all climbable.
-The dig is gated due to an unknown (although suspected) group of people entering without permission.
+However, digging by various parties continues, especially seeking another way into Elk River Cave, and once you walk around the Potholes you will see the potential, with the number of blind dolines and caves too tight to enter – hundreds of them.
+Generally, cavers who are pushing new cave are very secretive until the cave is totally exhausted and every lead checked.

 There are many more dig sites in the whole Murrindal area some of which are near or above Elk River.
 Email Parks Victoria or the VSA Digging Committee to discuss how to apply for a dig.